veenapaul/SQL-Basics-to-Advanced/README.md

      BACKUP DATABASE testDB
      TO DISK = 'D:\backups\testDB.bak';

+**Differential Back up**

-Differential Back up(only back up part of database that has changed after last back up)
+It only back up part of database that has changed after last back up

     BACKUP DATABASE database _name
     WITH DIFFERENTIAL;